-Remember that web pages are, by their very nature, international.
+Color is critical on web pages, but colors have meanings to people, and using the wrong color can have the wrong connotation if you're not careful.
+Web pages are, by their very nature, international.
 Even if you intend your page for a specific country or locality it will be seen by other people.
 And so you should be aware of what the color choices you use on your web page are saying to people around the world.
 When you create your web color scheme keep in mind color symbolism.

-As mentioned above, websites are global.
-So great websites acknowledge that.
+As mentioned above, websites are global and great websites recognize that.
 You should make sure that things like currencies, measurements, dates, and times are clear so that all your readers will know exactly what you mean.

 Many people are not tolerant of spelling errors.
 You can write a completely error free topic for years, and then have one simple “teh” instead of “the” and you will get irate emails from some customers, and many will give up in disgust without contacting you at all.
 It may seem unfair, but people judge websites by the quality of the writing, and spelling and grammar errors are an obvious indicator of quality for many people.

 More Tips for Fixing Spelling and Grammar Issues

 Broken links are another sign for many readers (and search engines, too) that a site is not maintained.
 And why would anyone want to stick around on a site that even the owner doesn't care for?
 Unfortunately, link rot is something that happens without even noticing.
 So it's important to use an HTML validator and link checker to help you check older pages for broken links.